August Wilson Theatre: Site

-The August Wilson Theatre is on 245 West 52nd Street, on the north sidewalk between Eighth Avenue and Broadway, in the Midtown Manhattan neighborhood of New York City.
-The rectangular land lot covers 13,125 ft2, with a frontage of 130.75 ft on 52nd Street and a depth of 100 ft.
-The August Wilson shares the block with the Roseland Ballroom to the northwest and the Broadway Theatre to the northeast.
+The August Wilson Theatre is on 245 West 52nd Street, on the north sidewalk between Eighth Avenue and Broadway, in the Midtown Manhattan neighborhood of New York City, New York, U.S. The rectangular land lot covers 13,125 ft2, with a frontage of 130.75 ft on 52nd Street and a depth of 100 ft.
+The August Wilson shares the block with the ARO skyscraper to the northwest and Broadway Theatre to the northeast.
 Other nearby buildings include Studio 54 to the north, the New York Jazz Museum and the Ed Sullivan Theater to the northeast, 810 Seventh Avenue to the east, the Mark Hellinger Theatre and Gallagher's Steakhouse to the southeast, and the Neil Simon Theatre to the south.
 The theater replaced nine old residential buildings.

 Design

 The August Wilson Theatre (previously the Guild Theatre, ANTA Theatre, and Virginia Theatre) was designed by C. Howard Crane, Kenneth Franzheim, and Charles H. Bettis.
 It was constructed in 1924 for the Theatre Guild, a theatrical society.
 Set designer Norman Bel Geddes was also involved in the August Wilson's interior design.
 The theater was erected by the O'Day Construction Company, and numerous other contractors participated in the theater's construction.